Luqheltod/TypeScript-Exercises/README.md

-All files of the course united, with a proyect each folder
+All files of the course united, with a proyect each folder.